-The school received a good with outstanding features grade form Ofsted in its first full inspection held in 2017.
+The school received a good with outstanding features grade from Ofsted in its first full inspection held in 2017.

-The School is currently oversubscribed in all year groups, and we have received over 280 applications for 125 available places for September 2018.
+The School is currently oversubscribed in all year groups, and we have received 300 applications for 125 available places for September 2018.